opengeospatial/geopackage/spec.md

 > NOTE 3:  This data structure can be implemented as a table in the absence of geometry data types or spatial indexes.
-When implemented as a view, the min/max x/y columns could reference ordinates of a bounding box geometry in an underlying table when geometry data types are available, e.g. in RasterLite [B13].
+When implemented as a view, the min/max x/y columns could reference ordinates of a bounding box geometry in an underlying table when geometry data types are available, e.g. in [RasterLite] (https://www.gaia-gis.it/fossil/librasterlite/index).

 **Table 40** - `{RasterLayerName}_rt_metadata`
 + Table or View Name: `{RasterLayerName}_rt_metadata`